jrnold/qss-tidy/docs/causality.md

   mutate(BlackFemale = if_else(race == "black" & sex == "female", 1L, 0))
 #> Error in mutate_impl(.data, dots): Evaluation error: `false` must be type integer, not double.
 ```
-because `1L` is an integer and `0` is numeric (a floating-point number)
+because `1L` is an integer and `0` is numeric vector (floating-point number).
-The distinction between integers and numeric variables is often invisible because most functions coerce variables between
+The distinction between integers and numeric variables is often invisible because most functions coerce variables between integer and numeric vectors.

 ```r
 class(1)